2022 Women's Hockey Worlds: TV schedule, how to watch, tournament format and more

 Tournament Format for the 2022 IIHF Women’s World Championship

-Just like at recent world championships, women’s hockey competition in Denmark will feature two weighted pools, with the top ranked nations competing in group A.
+Just like at recent world championships, women’s hockey competition in Denmark features two weighted pools, with the top ranked nations competing in group A.

 As a result of Russia’s invasion of Ukraine, the team representing the Russian Olympic Committee (ROC) — a designation that is the result of the nation’s state-sponsored doping program — is currently suspended by the IIHF.
 With Russia barred, Sweden was invited and seeded into group B, while Japan moved up to group A.

-The tournament will begin with round-robin play, with each team playing four games against the other teams in the group.
+The tournament begins with round-robin play, with each team playing four games against the other teams in the group.

 Group A: